tlapinsk/CarND-Kidnapped-Vehicle-Project/README.md

 # Unscented-Kalman-Filter
-In this project, I used C++ to write a program that processes Lidar data to track an object via the a Particle Filter.
+In this project, I used C++ to write a program that processes Lidar data to track an object via a Particle Filter.

 ## Project Info
 For a great paper on Particle Filters, [click here](http://robots.stanford.edu/papers/thrun.pf-in-robotics-uai02.pdf)

-To see the implementation please visit the following three files in the 'src' folder:
+To see the implementation please visit the following file in the 'src' folder:

 1. particle_filter.cpp